-I think that beyond the concern of logistics, carbon footprints and freshness of food supply, we are all concerned by the uncontrolled global magnitude of the food industry and the increasingly opaque borderline that exists between the food industry and the chemical one.
+I think that beyond the concern of logistics, carbon footprints, and freshness of food supply, we are all concerned by the uncontrolled global magnitude of the food industry and the increasingly opaque borderline that exists between the food industry and the chemical one.
 At the same time, we must take into account the fast urbanization of humanity.
-Cautiously without wanting to sound too revolutionary, something had to be done to adapt our way of life to the new rules of the game and that something means a technological way to keep food reliable, healthy, while preserving its true original taste and making it readily accessible anywhere.
-The Natufia Kitchen Garden is just a first step for us.
+Cautiously without wanting to sound too revolutionary, something had to be done to adapt our way of life to the new rules of the game, and that something means a technological way to keep food reliable, and healthy while preserving its true original taste and making it readily accessible anywhere.
+The Natufia Smart Garden is just a first step for us.
 There is so much to be done in this field.
-But after achieving a true technological tour-de-force and placing it into the hands of the top chefs for an ultimate test, we are confident that our Kitchen Garden will take a leadership position in this small but important revolution of how we feed ourselves.
-Of course, we have plans that go beyond the Natufia Kitchen Garden.
+But after achieving a true technological tour-de-force and placing it into the hands of the top chefs for an ultimate test, we are confident that our Smart Garden will take a leadership position in this small but important revolution of how we feed ourselves.
+Of course, we have plans that go beyond the Natufia Smart Garden.
 But we prefer to go one step at a time.

 Could you clarify for us a bit what you mean about “true technological tour-de-force”?

 Yes, of course.
-I see five key technological breakthroughs that we managed with the Natufia Kitchen Garden, all having to do with optimization.
+I see five key technological breakthroughs that we managed with the Natufia Smart Garden, all having to do with optimization.

-First and foremost, the Natufia Kitchen Garden is based on automated hydroponic technology.
-Hydroponic means that there is no soil in the culture and that it can grow indoor with natural or artificial lighting.
-Before us, automation could only been achieved with large hydroponic cultures: The type of cultures that takes an entire floor or an entire greenhouse.
+First and foremost, the Natufia Smart Garden is based on automated hydroponic technology.
+Hydroponic means that there is no soil in the culture and that it can grow indoors with natural or artificial lighting.
+Before us, automation could only be achieved with large hydroponic cultures: The type of cultures that takes an entire floor or an entire greenhouse.
 Small hydroponic cultures are readily available everywhere, but take a lot of time and attention.
-Like a pet, if you have a hydroponic culture at home, it requires daily maintenance or it does not grow very well.
+Like a pet, if you have a hydroponic culture at home, it requires daily maintenance or does not grow very well.
 What I believe that we primarily and truly achieved at Natufia Labs was the minimization of the large hydroponic cultures’ automation.
-That means that now a hydroponic culture at the same time fits in any home or any professional kitchen in Paris, London or New York and that it does not require any sort of gardening work.
-As a matter of fact it can also sit in New York while you are traveling in Shanghai for a month or two and regulate it occasionally via your smart phone app.
-Everyone would surely enjoy having fresh organic herbs and greens to pick from their home or restaurant, but not everyone has a greenhouse or an entire floor to dedicate to it and most of us just unfortunately don’t have the time to spend on much gardening every day.
-That is, I believe, one aspect of the machine that was clearly well received when we presented it at the London Restaurant show in 2016 and at Las Vegas Consumer Electronics Show in January 2017.
+That means that now a hydroponic culture at the same time fits in any home or any professional kitchen in Paris, London, or New York and that it does not require any sort of gardening work.
+It can also sit in New York while you are traveling in Shanghai for a month or two and regulate it occasionally via your smartphone app.
+Everyone would surely enjoy having fresh organic herbs and greens to pick from their home or restaurant, but not everyone has a greenhouse or an entire floor to dedicate to it and most of us just, unfortunately, don’t have the time to spend on much gardening every day.
+That is, I believe, one aspect of the machine that was well-received when we presented it at the London Restaurant show in 2016 and the Las Vegas Consumer Electronics Show in January 2017.

 What I see as the second tour-de-force or technological breakthrough is the variety.
 Most automated hydroponic systems are monoculture-based.
-Some automated systems can offer two or three layers of different plants maximum and for that they must run in fact two or three different systems in parallel.
-Simply because the technology behind the Natufia Kitchen Garden is based on trusting the miracle of nature and on the assumption that “plants take only what they need” our irrigation fountain system makes that the Natufia Kitchen Garden is in fact the only monosystem that exists that can run a variety of plants and herbs together.
-We can have between 32 and 64 different plants running only in one machine.
+Some automated systems can offer two or three layers of different plants maximum and for that, they must run two or three different systems in parallel.
+Simply because the technology behind the Natufia Smart Garden is based on trusting the miracle of nature and on the assumption that “plants take only what they need” our irrigation fountain system makes the Natufia Smart Garden is the only mono system that exists that can run a variety of plants and herbs together.
+We can have between 32 and 64 different plants running only on one machine.
 For a chef who wants to compose his menu fresh from inspiration every morning, we are the dream machine.

-Third is the taste: The Natufia Kitchen Garden is not a Frankenstein machine.
+The third is the taste: The Natufia Smart Garden is not a Frankenstein machine.
 It simply lets nature do its work and the reward is immense: The true original taste of things is recovered.
 Basil, rare herbs and tomatoes simply taste the same as in grandma’s small garden.
-This makes again the Natufia Kitchen Garden a top professional tool for chefs and great amateur cooks alike.
+This makes again the Natufia Smart Garden a top professional tool for chefs and great amateur cooks alike.

-Aside from those fantastic Chefs that have been welcoming this new technology in their prestigious kitchens, we have a number of private “early adopters” that purchased it directly from us.
+Aside from those fantastic Chefs that have been welcoming this new technology in their prestigious kitchens, we have several private “early adopters” that purchased it directly from us.
 The machine is available for purchase directly on our website or by contacting us.
-In the autumn 2017 we are setting up sales networks in the UK and in France for professional & private kitchens via professional bespoke kitchen specialists and specific designers.
+In autumn 2017 we are setting up sales networks in the UK and France for professional & private kitchens via professional bespoke kitchen specialists and specific designers.